dcersos1/Blockchain_Adoption_Analysis/README.md

-# An analysis into the factors impacting the implementation of Blockchain Technology in the United States
+# An Analysis into the Factors Impacting the Implementation of Blockchain Technology in the United States

 Content overview: